fedcba499/notes/docs/electronics/electronics_components.md

 - XL4005 Buck Converter Adjustable (For Heavy Loads.
 More than 2 Ampere)

 ### Boost Converter
+- MT3608
 - XL6009
 > XL Series ICs, buck or boost converters are by XLSemi ( Chinese Company).
+>

+### Buck Boost Converter
+- XL6019

 ### Advanced
 - RT9080 Series LDO IC made by Richtek Technology Corportation is a Taiwan based company.
 600 mA Power Output.
 - AP2112 Series LDO IC made by Diodes Incorporated is a US Company.
 - XC6222 series LDO IC made by Torex Semiconductor Ltd is a Japanese company.

+## Transistor
+Transistor are like switches or amplifiers (if we pass small current or voltage, it will let large current flow through it.).
+There are mainly 2 types of transistor.

+### BJT
+- BJT stands for Bipolar Junction Transistor.
+- It's of 2 Types NPN & PNP.
+- Current is applied to open gate.
+Less efficient due to power consumption.
+- Suitable for small power.
+100 - 200 mA Max
+- 2N222, BC547, BC557, TIP120

+### MOSFET
+- MOSFET stands for Metal Oxide Semiconductor Field Effect Transistor.
+- It's of 2 types N Channel, P Channel.
+- Voltage is applied to open gate.
+More efficient as it does not draw current.
+- Suitable for large Power consumption devices.  upto 100A.
+- IRLZ44N, IRF5305, IRF520
+- MOSFET Driver - TC4420, TC4428, IR2113
+> IR stands for International Rectifier is a American Company.

+### Logic Level Mosfet
+These can open gate with 3.3v or 5v supply.
+It is denoted by L in IRL such as IRLZ44N, IRL540N, 2N7000.
+These are easier to configure with Micro Controllers.

+Use MOSFET than BJT, Due to Its efficiency

+## Relay
+Relay Modules are electro mechanical type switches.
+It is good for AC load.
+Creates Isolation between controller and load.

 ## What is the use of enable pin in LDO IC?
 The enable (EN) pin on a low-dropout voltage regulator (LDO) acts as an ON/OFF switch to control the regulator's output.
 It allows a microcontroller or other logic circuit to shut down the LDO to save power or to enable it for a specific application.